 and have found the results in the table to be in good agreement.

-The results presented in this work provide a comprehensive insight into the angular analysis of the decay $B_{c}^{-}\rightarrow D^{*-}(\rightarrow D^{-}\pi^{0}) \ell^{+}\ell^{-}$ within the SM framework, considering both light and heavy lepton modes.
+The results presented in this work provide a comprehensive insight into the angular analysis of the decay $B_{c}^{-}\rightarrow D^{*-}(\rightarrow D^{0}\pi^{-}) \ell^{+}\ell^{-}$ within the SM framework, considering both light and heavy lepton modes.
 Also, LHCb recently has studied these observables for $B\rightarrow K^{*}\ell^{+}\ell^{-}$ where they have observed a discrepancy of about $3.0~\sigma$ with respect to the SM predictions for $P_{2}$ and $P_{5}^{\prime}$ \cite{LHCb:2020gog} in the third $q^{2}$ bin.
-Therefore, a study on these observables for our channel in SM is important as they can play a role when future experimental observations start coming up.
+Therefore, a study on these observables for our channel in SM is important, as they may play a role when future experimental observations begin to emerge.
 Any observed deviations from the SM expectations in future data may serve as potential signals of new physics, which can then be investigated through the incorporation of beyond Standard Model scenarios.